openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 ### Goals

-- Remove the necessity to make changes in "openshift/api", "openshift/library-go" and dependant infrastructure-related components during basic cloud-provider integration with OpenShift
+- remove the necessity to make changes in "openshift/api", "openshift/library-go" and dependant infrastructure-related components during basic cloud-provider integration with OpenShift
-- Make a cloud provider integration process more accessible and simple to external contributors as well as for RH engineers
+- make a cloud provider integration process more accessible and simple to external contributors as well as for RH engineers
-- Provide an overview of projected changes to affected components that will be planned for a later phase of development
+- provide an overview of projected changes to affected components that will be planned for a later phase of development
-- Introduce a somewhat "neutral" platform type, which would serve as a signal about an underlying generic cloud-provider presence
+- introduce a somewhat "neutral" platform type, which would serve as a signal about an underlying generic cloud-provider presence

 ### Non-Goals